jhelmke45/CircuitPython/README.md

 ![helloCP](https://user-images.githubusercontent.com/113116262/192556289-57b5692b-f5d3-45b6-aedd-3aee8da0ab58.png)

 ### Reflection
 The tricky part of this assignment really was just getting everything set up, but I didn't have too much trouble.
-It was fun messing with the RGB capabilities of the onboard Neopixel, and I ended up experimenting with randoms to make the Neopixel flash random colors.
+It was fun messing with the RGB capabilities of the onboard Neopixel, and I ended up experimenting with the ``` random.randint() ``` function to make the Neopixel flash random colors.
 Overall, this was a good introduction into the basics of how CircuitPython works.